andrijast/liars-dice/README.md

 # Liar's Dice Game

-[Liar's Dice](/Game%20rules.md) simulator and API for building AI's (bots) to compete among themselves.
+[Liar's Dice](/Game%20rules.md) game simulator and API for building AI's (bots) to compete among themselves.

 ## Creating a bot

-To create your bot, follow the [API spec](/Bot%20API%20spec.md) or check some preset bots in `/bots` directory.
+To create your player bot, follow the [API spec](/Bot%20API%20spec.md) or check some preset bots in `/bots` directory.

 ## Running a simulation

 First, make sure you have `git` and `deno` installed.
-Then you can clone this repo to get started:
+Then you can clone this repo to get started

 ```bash
 git clone git@github.com:andrijast/liars-dice
 cd liars-dice
 ```

-Now use this command with this options to start the server
+Now use this command to start the server

 ```bash
 deno run --allow-net ./server/index.ts [number_of_players=2] [number_of_dice=6] [number_of_games=1] [port=5533]
 ```

 Or just use `run.sh` script

 ```bash
 ./run.sh [number_of_players=2] [number_of_dice=6] [number_of_games=1] [port=5533]
 ```